|In 1864, 16th Connecticut Private Henry Adams recorded entries in this small pocket diary. |

-In mid-September 1864 at Andersonville, Adams reported that he was "getting very weak," and nearly two weeks later, he was so incapacitated that he couldn't walk.
+In mid-September 1864, Adams recorded that he was "getting very weak."
+Nearly two weeks later, he couldn't walk.
 As Sherman's army marched through Georgia, Confederates transferred Andersonville prisoners to other camps throughout the South.
 On Oct.
 8, Adams was sent to Florence, S.C., where initially he did well.
-But he soon was overcome by disease, which crippled or killed thousands of Union prisoners of war at Andersonville, Florence and elsewhere.

-At the Connecticut Historical Society in Hartford, I had the privilege of reading Henry's diary, which amazingly survived the war.
-Opposite the title page of the journal, someone -- probably Henry himself -- recorded the battles in which the 16th Connecticut participated.
+At the Connecticut Historical Society in Hartford, I read Henry's diary, which somehow survived the war.
+Opposite the title page of the journal, someone — probably Henry himself — recorded 16th Connecticut battles.
 But the most compelling, and haunting, entry in the fragile diary are the 10 words written in someone else's hand on Oct.
 20, 1864.